 Liquids, Gels, Aerosols, Creams, and Pastes

 The liquid rules for carry-on baggage haven’t changed much since they were first implemented.
-However, passengers still forgot the ins and outs and end up having to throw away items that don’t meet TSA guidelines.
+However, passengers still forget the ins and outs and end up having to throw away items that don’t meet TSA guidelines.
 Liquids, gels, aerosols, creams, and pastes must be placed in a clear plastic 1-quart bag.
 You can have one of these bags per person.
 All of the items within these bags must be in 3.4-ounce containers or less.
 You’ll also have to remove this clear plastic bag from your carry-on luggage and place it in a separate bin to be screened.
 While the liquid rules are pretty straightforward, there are some exceptions to the amount you can bring when it comes to formula, breakfast milk, and juice for toddlers and infants, along with certain medications.
-Even if you are bringing these items, always let an agent know you have them, and as it would be in most cases, more than 3.4-ounces of them.
+Even if you are bringing these items, always let an agent know you have them, and as it would be in most cases, more than 3.4 ounces of them.

 Most travelers know they have to remove their laptops when going through security.
-However in recent years, the TSA has also implemented a slight change to electronics.
-You might have flown a few years ago when you only needed to remove your laptop, not your e-reader or tablet.
+However, in recent years, the TSA has also implemented a slight change to electronics.
+You might have flown a few years ago when you only needed to remove your laptop – not your e-reader or tablet.
 Now, the TSA requires you to remove any electronic device larger than a cellphone.
 You’ll have to place these electronics in separate bins to be screened.
-This rule doesn’t apply to items like hair dryers and electric shavers.
+This rule doesn’t apply to items like hairdryers and electric shavers.

-While most common food items are allowed in your carry-on bag, how they are screened can vary.
-The TSA doesn’t not have a concrete policy that foods must be removed from bags and placed in separate bins to be screened, but more and more travelers are seeing this happen at airports.
+While most common food items are allowed in your carry-on bag, how they’re screened can vary.
+The TSA doesn’t have a concrete policy that foods must be removed from bags and placed in separate bins to be screened, but more and more travelers are seeing this happen at airports.
 You might be asked to separate your food items as they can sometimes obstruct the X-ray images.
 If you want to avoid a delay or having your bag additionally screened, you can remove your food items just in case you get a TSA agent who imposes this practice.
 In terms of what food you can bring, check the TSA’s online database and search for the food item you want to bring to be sure it isn’t prohibited.
-Items like peanut butter might face the 3.4-ounce limits so it’s always best to check before you pack it in your carry-on bag.
+Items like peanut butter might face the 3.4-ounce limit, so it’s always best to check before you pack it in your carry-on bag.

-What other TSA rules were you surprised to find when you went through security?
+What other TSA rules were you surprised to find out when you went through security?
 Share your experience with us in the comments below!